RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     **Confirm the TAG is correct** and hit ENTER to continue.

     **Note:** The deployment process is run in DEBUG mode so you will see a lot of errors and strange conditions displayed.
 Allow the process to finish.
-Any issues save the logs (copy and paste from the screen if needed) and share with your Field PM for help!
+If you hit any issues save the logs (copy and paste from the screen if needed) and share with your Field PM for help!

 15. Once the `start.sh` deploy script completes the RHACM components are installed and ready to use.
 16. You can view the successful installation with the following command: